 Bon vivant and raconteur Gabriel Williams leads rollicking tours of downtown art and curiosities, including many of True/False’s art installations.
 Free and open to the public.

-Emceed by the Johnny St. John, America's favorite documentary game show challenges the audience plus a panel of esteemed contestants to decide whether films are true or false.
-Local non-professional filmmakers attempt to fool seasoned directors by presenting their totally true or totally false two-minute docs.
+Emceed by T/F superstar Johnny St. John, America's favorite documentary game show challenges the audience plus a panel of esteemed contestants to determine truthiness.
+Local non-professional filmmakers attempt to fool seasoned directors Kirsten Johnson (Cameraperson), Morgan Neville (The Music of Strangers), and Roger Ross Williams (Life, Animated) by presenting their totally true or totally false two-minute docs.
 Tech support provided by CAT.
 Ticket required.
-PRESENTED BY VIMEO.
+Presented by Vimeo.

-A bright-and-early tradition at T/F, the True Life Run invites all runners and walkers to start Saturday, March 7, with a mad dash through the streets of downtown Columbia.
-The 5k run/walk will start at 9am in Flat Branch Park and take in the landmarks of our fair city, offering a handful of eclectic adventures along the way.
-In addition to prizes from local businesses, we'll also offer one Lux pass to next year’s True/False to the male and female winners.
+A bright-and-early tradition at T/F, the True Life Run invites all runners and walkers to start Saturday, March 5, with a mad dash through the streets of downtown Columbia.
+The 5k run/walk will start at 9am in Flat Branch Park and take in the landmarks of our fair city, covering a handful of eclectic adventures along the way.
+Up for grabs is a Lux pass to next year’s True/False to the male and female winners.
 Winners will be determined by a combination of course time and successful participation in the harebrained challenges along the way.

 The entry fee of $25 includes the run, official T-shirt, and breakfast from Harold's Doughnuts, B&B Bagels, and Kaldi's Coffee.
 Online registration for the True Life Run ends at 10pm on Friday, March 4.
 You can register on site at 8am on Saturday, March 5, for a day-of fee of $30.
 Proceeds from the Run will be donated to the True Life Fund.